chauta03/assembler/INSTRUCTIONS.md

 documents, and submission requirements.

 The Assembler project builds upon the LabelTable functions you have already written.
-It also uses the other header files and functions that were provided to you for that project or that you copied from the DisUtil project, such as `same.h`, `printFuncs.h`, `processArguments` (`.c` and `.h`), `printDebug.c`, and `printError.c`, etc.

-Thus, the first thing to do for this project is to copy contents of your LabelTable project into this repository, add and commit them in git, and push that to this repository as a starting point.
-(Make sure to first fix any errors or make other changes that were suggested in the grading feedback to LabelTable.)
+Before you start this project, make sure to first fix any errors or make other changes that were suggested in the grading feedback to LabelTable.
+Don't forget to test your changes!

-Once you start working on the Assembler project itself, note that the Makefile provided to you for the LabelTable project included rules for compiling the Assembler also.
-You will want to change the definition of the `all` target to include both testLabelTable and assembler (as suggested in the Makefile comments).
+The next thing to do is to copy the C source files and header files from your LabelTable project into this repository.
+For example,
+    cd ../LabelTable        (or whatever the directory name is) cp *.c *.h ../Assembler  (or whatever the name should be) cp smallSampleTestfile.mips ../Assembler

+If you also copy the Makefile over, it will overwrite the Assembler project Makefile that is already in this repository, but there is a copy in AssemblerMakefile.

+Once you have copied the appropriate LabelTable files to this repository, compile and test them again, using `make testLabelTable`.
+Then add, commit, and push them to Kit as a starting point for the Assembler.

+You should also test your LabelTable code with the `testPass1` program, especially if didn't already do that before submitting your LabelTable project (`make testPass1` followed by `./testPass1 smallSampleTestfile.mips`).
+The main source file for this test program, is a good template for the source file you will write for the Assembler (you could start by copying `testPass1.c`).

+The Makefile provided in this repository also has rules for a second test program.
+If you're interested, you can compile and run the test driver that was written to test the getNTokens function provided to you: `make testGetNTokens` followed by `./testGetNTokens`.

+Note that the the `all` target in this repository assumes you are compiling the Assembler project, and assumes that you have a file names `assembler.c`.
+If that's not the case, you will have to edit the Makefile.
+You will also have to edit the Makefile whenever you create a new source file for the project.

 Following agile development principles, repeatedly Edit, Test, and Add/Commit until the program is done.
 You can `git push` to Kit as often as you want.